WebPredict/react-interview-questions/README.md

-# Many React + Redux Interview Questions And Answers
+# 75+ React + Redux Interview Questions And Answers, Updated for React 16

 This is the start of a collection of technical screening questions for React + Redux skills.
 Feel free to contribute!
+(And yes, many of these answers are pretty much direct quotes from the official documentation.)

 ## Core React